 More people will have an opportunity to buy insurance through the new exchanges.
 However, we will also be expected to pay much more towards our care through considerably higher deductibles and co-pays.

-And I suspect this is a trend that will spread to more and more insurance plans in the near future.
+And I suspect this is a trend that will spread to more and more … read on

 Medicine’s code of silence